Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops

 \section{Conclusions}

-We have investigated the behaviour of two rotating polar molecules interacting via the dipole-dipole interaction and with an external dc electric field.
-We presented a comprehensive examination of the energy spectra and polarisation of the dipoles for linear, symmetric and asymmetric top molecules.
-The account of molecular rotation results in rich behaviour at short inter-molecular distances, with a strong dependence on both the direction of the external field and the separation.
-The molecules examined largely share a similar behaviour, with symmetric and asymmetric molecules adding an increasing complexity, resulting in a high number of states with similar energies and dipole projections at short separations.
+We have investigated the behavior of two rotating polar molecules interacting via the dipole-dipole interaction and with an external dc electric field.
+We presented a comprehensive examination of the potential-energy curves and polarization of the dipoles for linear, symmetric, and asymmetric top molecules.
+The account of molecular rotation results in rich behavior at short inter-molecular distances, with a strong dependence on both the direction of the external field and the separation.
+The molecules examined largely share a similar behavior, with symmetric and asymmetric molecules adding an increasing complexity, resulting in a high number of states with similar energies and dipole projections at short separations.

-We found that the dipole projection on the direction of the electric field becomes enhanced at short separation if the field is in the direction of the vector connecting the molecules, resulting in a stronger polarisation.
-In contrast, for fields orthogonal to the molecules' plane, at short separations, it is not favourable to have dipoles polarised in the direction of the field due to the strong repulsive dipole-dipole interaction.
-While these effects arise at very short separations, these might be relevant to account in many-body applications of polar molecules when building effective dipole-dipole interactions.
-More generally, the account of rotation in many-body applications of polar molecules could be exploited to achieve new forms of quantum matter not realisable by single atoms, as also suggested by related few-body works on rotating diatomic molecules~\cite{dawid_two_2018,dawid_magnetic_2020}.
+We found that the dipole projection on the direction of the electric field becomes enhanced at short separation if the field is in the direction of the vector connecting the molecules, resulting in a stronger polarization.
+In contrast, for fields orthogonal to the molecules' plane, at short separations, it is not favorable to have dipoles polarized in the direction of the field due to the strong repulsive dipole-dipole interaction.
+These findings are consistent with a previous related work~\cite{lepers_long-range_2013}.
+While these effects arise at very short separations, these might be relevant to account for many-body applications of polar molecules when building effective dipole-dipole interactions.
+More generally, the account of rotation in many-body applications of polar molecules could be exploited to achieve new forms of quantum matter not realizable by single atoms, as also suggested by related few-body works on rotating diatomic molecules~\cite{dawid_two_2018,dawid_magnetic_2020}.